IITH-Compilers/IR2Vec/experiments/README.md

 # Experiments

+## Note
+* `The results mentioned in the experiment's scripts are not updated for this branch.
+The results menitioned in the scripts as per the release version.
+The experimental results for this branch would be different compared to the release branch.`

 ## Requirements
 * Create a new conda env using the given `exp_requirements.yaml` file
     * `conda env create --file exp_requirements.yaml` for the first time.